barrysteyn/node-scrypt/README.md

 #Scrypt For NodeJS
 node-scrypt is a native node C++ wrapper for Colin Percival's scrypt encryption utility.
 It is designed to be fully asynchronous (in fact, there is no synchronous mode) due to the time input of scrypt.

 This is an implementation of the cryptographic *"atomics"*.
-In other words, when performing authentication, use this library as an atomic, but you will have to come up with your own authentication scheme.
+In other words, this library does not implement an authentication scheme, it merely implements the atomics that are necessary for it.

 ##What Is It?
 Scrypt is an advanced crypto library that is used as a[key derivation function](http://en.wikipedia.org/wiki/Key_derivation_function) (i.e. password authenticator) for user authentication.
 More information can be found: